Chromotope, The 19th century chromatic turn

 Building on a pioneering methodology, and a multi-institutional partnership (Sorbonne Université and Oxford University, with the support of the CNAM), CHROMOTOPE therefore brings together literature, visual culture, the history of sciences and techniques and the chemistry of pigments and dyes, in order to offer new, invaluable insight into hitherto neglected aspects of 19th century European cultural history.

-Each of these objectives will lead to high-impact outputs addressed to a multi-disciplinary scientific community as well to the general public, in particular thanks to the exhibition on Victorian colour which will open at the Ashmolean Museum in 2022.
+Each of these objectives will lead to high-impact outputs addressed to a multi-disciplinary scientific community as well to the general public, in particular thanks to the exhibition on Victorian colour which will open at the Ashmolean Museum on 21 September 2023.
 One of the key art works of this show will be the Great Bookcase in the Ashmolean which was designed by the chromophile William Burges for the 1862 London International Exhibition and on which the conservation teams at the Ashmolean will carry out a full pigment analysis.
 Finally, we will also constitute a database on 19th century colour which will articulate artistic practice, scientific data and textual analyses.